5G Satellite Integration

 and analysis

-Learn how your satellite system can benefit from 5G NR (New Radio): To determine the performance of 5G NR direct access via satellite, we offer link- and system-level simulations for established and new systems.
+Learn how various applications can benefit from 5G New Radio (NR) via satellite: To determine the performance of 5G NR direct access via satellite, we offer link- and system-level simulations for established and new systems.

 We have simulation tools available that allow a quick and detailed analysis of all important performance parameters.